amanagrawal0036/AD_Detection_CNN/README.md

 ### Python files supporting these notebooks include:
 - **`interpretation.py`**: Methods for visualizing CNN decisions.
 - **`utils.py`**: Utility functions for MRI scan processing and visualization.
+- **`models.py`**: Various Model Implementations
+- **`datasets.py`**: Functions for Pipelining dataset into Model
 ---

 ## Model and Data

-The MRI data used in this study is sourced from the Alzheimer's Disease Neuroimaging Initiative (ADNI).
-Access to the MRI scans is free, but you must apply for access.
+The MRI data used in this study was sourced from the Alzheimer's Disease Neuroimaging Initiative (ADNI), which provides free access to its MRI scans upon application.
+For those interested in accessing the dataset from the original source, details regarding folder organization for MRI scans can be found in the **`datasets.py`** file of the codebase.

-For consistency with the codebase, organize the MRI scans according to the folder structure specified in datasets.py.
-We utilized the preprocessed version of this dataset provided by our supervisor, and the preprocessing of images was performed using ANTs non-linear registration.
+For our project, we utilized a preprocessed version of the dataset provided by our supervisor.
+The preprocessing of images was performed using ANTs non-linear registration to standardize the data for analysis.

+For more information about the ADNI dataset, visit https://adni.loni.usc.edu/.

 ---